artlevane/conney-blog-posts/Dress Up Choosing the Right Disposable Clothing.md

 * Disposable sleeves are typically made of polyethylene or polypropylene and used in food processing and laboratory work.
 * Disposable sleeves are quick and easy to put on and take off, making them ideal for situations where frequent changes are necessary.
-* Disposable sleeves feature elastic ends to ensure a secure fit, preventing them from slipping during use.<br><br>
+* Disposable sleeves feature elastic ends to ensure a secure fit, preventing them from slipping during use.<br><br><br>

 ###